All day activities

 St Crux Hall, Pavement 15:00 until 16:00

-Chocolatier and founder of York Cocoa Works Sophie takes to our stage!
+Sarah Thompson, General Manager at York Cocoa Works takes to our stage!

 Chocolate Making – Crafting Chocolate from Cocoa Bean to Chocolate Bar